docelic/amber-introduction/README.md

 Supported migrations engine is [micrate](https://github.com/amberframework/micrate).
 (But any migrations engines can be used; more on that can be found below in [Custom Migrations Engine](#custom_migrations_engine).)

 Micrate is very simple and you basically write raw SQL in your migrations.
-There are just two keywords in the migration file which give instructions whether the SQLs that follow pertain to migrating up or down.
+There are just two keywords in the migration files which give instructions whether the SQLs that follow pertain to migrating up or down.
 These keywords are "-- +micrate Up" and "-- +micrate Down".
 If you have complex statements that contain semicolons then you also enclose them in "-- +micrate StatementBegin" and "-- +micrate StatementEnd".

 Finally, if argument `--deps` is provided, Amber will automatically run `crystal deps` in the new project's directory after creation to download the shards required by the project.

-Please note that shards-related commands use the directory `.shards/` as local staging area before contents are fully ready to replace shards in `lib/`.
+Please note that shards-related commands use the directory `.shards/` as local staging area before the contents are fully ready to replace shards in `lib/`.

 # Running the App<a name="running_the_app"></a>